serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 done if the pass actually did something.

-Still in the pass management stuff, Pythran begins with a few normalization passes to reduce the Ptthon AST (in fact the `gast
+Still in the pass management stuff, Pythran begins with a few normalization passes to reduce the Python AST (in fact the `gast
 <https://github.com/serge-sans-paille/gast>`_ one) to a friendlier IR.
 It turns
 out this normalization pipelin had some redundant steps, that got pruned, which avoids a few AST walk.